Certificate in Apparel + Fashion Technology – Patternmaking

 This programme will broaden your understanding of the terminology and techniques used in fashion garment production.

-You will gain New Zealand qualifications, extend fabric knowledge, and learn computer tasks for garment production whilst continuing your journey into the realm of commercial fashion design.
+Students study body measurement, create blocks for men, women, and children, and learn to make, adapt, test-fit, and grade a range of patterns for outerwear garments.
+Students extend their fabric knowledge, and learn computer tasks for garment production whilst continuing their journey into the realm of commercial fashion design.

 Why choose Whitecliffe Fashion Tech?